ospalax/devrandom/py/inmanta_scheduler/README.md

 Asynchronous scheduler of defined tasks

-## Synopsis
+## Synopsis (Goals)

-Small stand-alone program that can execute a set of tasks with a **maximal level of concurrency** while respecting the dependencies between the tasks.
+Small stand-alone program that can execute a set of tasks with a **maximal level of concurrency** (hopefully) while respecting the dependencies between the tasks.
 Tasks are defined inside a single JSON file passed as a command-line argument.

 ## Notes / Requirements